hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode_additional_functionalities.rst

 ----------------
 The *Input data* dialog can be used to recall a profile from the project database.
 Clicking the *Project DB* button will open a dialog with a drop-down menu containing all the profiles in the current project database.
-After selecting a profile, it can be edited, and finally the resulting cast can be sent as described in :ref:`data_transmission`.
+After selecting a profile, it can be edited, and the resulting cast can be eventually sent as described in :ref:`data_transmission`.

 Request profile from SIS4/SIS5
 ------------------------------